Effects Tools¶

 The Level control helps to preview the solarization by simply increasing it.
 At about 50% intensity the image shows what was once chemically possible.
 If you further increase the effect it will finally become a negative image, a stage of inversion not achievable on photographic paper.

 The vivid filter simulates what is known as Velvia effect.
 It is different from saturation in that it has a more pronounced contrast effect that bring colors brilliantly alive and glowing.
-Try it, it renders beautiful for many subjects.
+Try it, it can a beautiful effect for many subjects.

 The neon filter simulates neon light along the contrast edges.
-The Level parameter controls the lightness of the result, whereas the Iteraction slider determines the thickness of the neon light.
-With big images, the filter might eat the CPU time for a moment.
+The Level parameter controls the lightness of the result, whereas the Iteration slider determines the thickness of the neon light.
+With big images, the filter might keep your CPU busy for a moment or two.

-The find edges filter detects the edges in a photograph and their strength.
-With the Level parameter, a low value results in black, high-contrasted image with thin edges.
-A high value results in thick edges with low contrast and many colors in dark areas.
-Iteration allows to increase or decrease the frame presence in image.
+The find edges filter detects the location and gradients of edges in a photograph.
+A low value for the Level parameter results in a light, low-contrast image with thin edges.
+A high value results in thick edges with high contrast and more colors in dark areas.
+Iteration allows you to increase or decrease the density of edges in the image.

 The Lut3D Effect¶

-The Lut3D filter coloring images by applying transformation based on a 3D lookup table.
+The Lut3D filter colors images by applying a transformation based on a 3D lookup table.

 In the film industry, 3D lookup tables are used to map one color space to another.
-They are commonly used to calculate preview colors for a monitor or digital projector of how an image will be reproduced on another display device, typically the final digitally projected image or release print of a movie.
-A 3D LUT is a 3D lattice of output RGB color values that can be indexed by sets of input RGB colour values.
-Each axis of the lattice represents one of the three input color components and the input color thus defines a point inside the lattice.
+They are commonly used to calculate preview colors for a monitor or digital projector to show how an image will be reproduced on another display device, typically the final digitally projected image or release print of a movie.
+A 3D LUT is a 3D lattice of output RGB color values that can be indexed by sets of input RGB color values.
+Each axis of the lattice represents one of the three input color components, so the input color defines a point inside the lattice.
 Since the point may not be on a lattice point, the lattice values must be interpolated; most products use trilinear interpolation.

-The tool provide a list of Lut3D to apply on the image, including preview thumbnail of the effect.
-Intensity setting allows to adjust the colors overall of the effect on image.
+The tool provides a list of 3D lookup tables to apply to the image.
+The Intensity setting is used to adjust the percentage of the effect that is applied to the image.

-The digiKam Distortion FX is a series of distorting effects for digital still images.
+The digiKam Distortion Effects tool provides a series of geometric distorting effects for digital still images.
+This would be a very bad tool to use for correct lens distortions.

-With this filter set, you can transform an ordinary photograph into a work of art suitable for framing using distorting operations.
+With this filter set, you can transform an ordinary photograph into a work of art suitable for framing.

 Fish Eyes: warps the photograph around a 3D spherical shape to reproduce the common photograph ‘Fish Eyes’ effect.